lidotcircle/portForwarder/README.md

       - 127.0.0.0/24
 ```

-The pattern field supports four formats, all of which will be converted to regular expressions:
+The pattern field supports six formats, all of which will be converted to regular expressions:

 + `[http] or [http:domain_name]`: Only HTTP traffic or host names of HTTP requests matching domain_name will be forwarded to the specified remote address.
 + `[https:domain_name]`: Matches the SNI (Server Name Indication) in the client hello for HTTPS traffic.
 + `[ssh]`: Only SSH traffic will be forwarded.
 + `[socks5]`: Only socks5 traffic will be forwarded.
++ `[rdp]`: Only rdp traffic will be forwarded.
 + **any regex**: Only the traffic of the first received packet that matches this regex will be forwarded.